Zokhoi/vscode-ftml/README.md

 A VSCode extension for support of the markup language of SCP Foundation, FTML.

-This extension supports only a subset of [Wikidot text](https://www.wikidot.com/doc-wiki-syntax:start) ("Wikitext") deemed well-formed, refered to as [FTML (Foundation Text Markup Language)](https://github.com/scpwiki/wikijump/tree/develop/ftml).
+This extension supports only a subset of [Wikidot text](https://www.wikidot.com/doc-wiki-syntax:start) (Wikitext), refered to as [FTML](https://github.com/scpwiki/wikijump/tree/develop/ftml) (Foundation Text Markup Language).

 ## Features